NJUNLP/SelectiveKD/README.md

 # Selective KD
-Implementation for our selective knowledge distillation.
+Implementation for our AAAI paper "Selective Knowledge Distillation for Non-Autoregressive Neural Machine Translation".

 ### Preparation
 Train an autoregressive Transformer according to the instructions in [Fairseq](https://github.com/pytorch/fairseq).